mindspore-ai/docs/tutorials/lite/source_en/use/runtime.md

 // The elements in outputs do not need to be free by users, because outputs are managed by the MindSpore Lite.
 ```

-Note that the vectors or map returned by the `GetOutputsByNodeName`, `GetOutputMapByNode`, `GetOutputByTensorName` and `GetOutputMapByTensor` methods do not need to be released by users.
+Note that the vectors or map returned by the `GetOutputsByNodeName`, `GetOutputByTensorName` and `GetOutputs` methods do not need to be released by users.

 The following sample code shows how to obtain the output `MSTensor` from `LiteSession` using the `GetOutputsByNodeName` method.